RoboCup-SSL/ssl-simulation-setup/Readme.md

 ## Usage notes

 - In Guacamole, you can press Ctrl + Shift + Alt to open a menu where you can copy files from/to the VNC session.
+- You can also drag&drop files into the browser tab to copy files into the home folder
+- The home folder is backed by a volume, so all files in the home folder will survive container rebuilds

 ## Shutdown and cleanup